- 8 Things To Know For Cruise Port Day in Roatan With Kids

 Be prepared for ramshackle homes and stores on one side of the island, On the other side spiffy new dive shops, yoga studios, restaurants, hotels and condos are going up for the vacationers and expats.

-Things To Do on Roatán
+Top Things To Do on Roatán

-Monkeys and Beach
+Monkeys and Birds

 We were traveling with a kid who hates snorkeling.
 Had I done my research and learned about Roatán’s amazing reef I might have booked a snorkel trip anyway.

-But since tween traveler loves monkeys, we booked a shore excursion to Gumbalimba Parkanimal preserve, which has friendly capuchin monkeys from the mainland.
+But since tween traveler loves monkeys, we booked a shore excursion to Gumbalimba Park animal preserve, which has friendly capuchin monkeys from the mainland.

 As in Belize, the tour guide on the bus did a lot of talking, telling us about the island’s history and current economic boom.
 The lesson continued in the park, which had bas-relief of the island, inside a genuine pirate cave.